The write path is your architecture

 - Route large tenants through separate partitions.

-The right policy depends on the product.
+The right policy depends entirely on the product.

 | Pattern | Use it when | Watch out for |